-Mooting can enhance students’ understanding of the law, as well as analytical and advocacy skills.
+Mooting can enhance students’ understanding of the law, as well as their analytical and advocacy skills.
 Although it can be nerve-wracking, mooting is intellectually rewarding and can be used to demonstrate a keen interest in advocacy on a CV.
 Experienced criminal barrister, Nathan Rasiah, and the 2017 OUP National Mooting Competition winner, Conor Lockhart, explain the importance of getting involved in mooting.

-Lady Justice Hallett and Conor Lockhart have kindly put together some tips for those of you currently taking part in the competition:
+Baroness Hallett and Conor Lockhart have kindly put together some tips for those of you currently taking part in the competition:

 If you have any questions about the OUP & ICCA National Mooting Competition please email: firstname.lastname@example.org